jneug/typst-codelst/manual.typ

 ````]

 === Using CODELST for all raw text <sec-catchall>

+#ibox[
+  Since Typst 0.9.0 using a #var-[show] rule should become possible, but not yet fully implemented in CODELST.
+]

 Using a #var-[show] rule to set all #cmd-[raw] blocks inside #cmd-[sourcecode] is not possible, since the command internally creates a new #cmd-[raw] block and would cause Typst to crash with an overflow error.
 Using a custom #arg[lang] can work around this, though: